Welcome to TIP!

 There are two main requirements for all students who choose to be a part of the TIP Scholars Program:

-- Enroll in a Fall TIP seminar course (NSC 108)
+- Enroll in a Fall TIP seminar course (NSC 108) (this is included in all TIP First Year Course Clusters)

 - Be an active member of your mentor team

-- The core of the TIP Scholar community is your mentor team.
+The core of the TIP Scholar community is your mentor team.
 Cultivating the community starts with cultivating your team.
 Being an engaged and responsible member of this team will seed your network at UT and make for an amazing first year experience.

 Can I be a TIP Scholar and belong to another UT community?